 Spacer

 Module Topics

-Students will gain an understanding of the current and historical theories and concepts of leadership.
-They will be given the opportunity to apply leadership theories and concepts to real-life and simulated situations.
-Students will also gain an understanding of the difference between managers and leaders and then reflect upon their own leadership style and how they want to further develop their skills in conjunction with Fanshawe’s Job Skills for the Future.
+Understand the current and historical theories and concepts of leadership.
+Apply leadership theories and concepts to real-life and simulated situations.
+Understand the difference between Managers vs. Leaders Analyze and reflect upon their own leadership style and what areas they may want to further develop.

-Students will evaluate diverse perspectives and navigate the significance that comes with multiple viewpoints in relation to cultural diversity, global unity and the decision-making processes.
-Students will have an opportunity to apply, identify and demonstrate skills that enable intercultural communication and knowledge, impactful leadership, self-awareness and effective and active listening.
-By working inclusively, you will learn best practices such as how to educate yourself and co-creating an environment that explores and appreciates the differences of others.
-Finally, students will examine and reflect on the importance of inclusivity in leadership with the purpose of making progress toward personal goals and understanding the importance of adopting an Equity, Diversity and Inclusion (EDI) mindset.
+Students will evaluate diverse perspectives, and navigate the significance that comes with multiple view points in relation to cultural diversity, global unity and decision-making processes.
+Apply, identify and demonstrate skills that enable intercultural communication and knowledge, impactful leadership, self awareness and effective listening.
+Students will work inclusively to develop beneficial practices of educating one's self and co-creating an environment that explores and appreciates difference of others.
+Examine and reflect on the importance of inclusivity in leadership with the purpose of making progress toward personal goals.

-Students will learn the value of creativity and innovation in the learning and leadership process.
-They will develop an understanding of the differences between creativity and innovation as well as how they are connected.
-Upon completing this module, students will be able to apply best practices and increase their ability to be creative and innovative.
+Students will learn to value creativity and innovation in the learning and leadership process.
+To gain understanding and process the difference between creativity and innovation and how they are connected.
+To be able to apply practices to re-awaken and increase one's ability to be creative and innovative.

+Spacer